shoninel/Sales-Insight-Dashboard/README.md

 # Sales-Insight-Dashboard(using SQL & Power BI)
 ## Problem Statement:
-- Computer hardware and peripheral manufacturer supplies hardware devices to many companiesTheir business is growing sand need to get an insight about his growth and from his sales data instead of huge number of data
+- Computer hardware and peripheral manufacturer supplies hardware devices to many companies.Their business is growing and need to get an insight about business growth from sales data.
 ## Aims grid -a project management tool
 - Purpose :Dashboard that provides insights about
    - Total Sales,Total profit,Market wise Sales and sales Quantity,